hero-page/ai-heroml-apps/industries/Academic_University/Academic_Memo_AI_Composer/README.md

 To run this app online: [Academic Memo AI Composer Online](https://hero.page/app/academic-memo-ai-composer-ai-powered-academic-memo-creation/FNZXo1jTBILdHQ1lsMYH)

+To learn more about AI Apps for Administrator use-cases in the Academic & University industry, read [How to Streamline Academic Administration with AI Tools](https://hero.page/blog/academic-and-university/administrator/how-to-streamline-academic-administration-with-ai-tools/170702)

 ### What is HeroML?
 HeroML is an AI Prompt Chain/Workflow interpreter for Apps built on https://hero.page